 How Big is the Opportunity?

-As a business opportunity cannabis legalization is spawning a gold rush creating an entire industry from legal growing operations to secondary and tertiary businesses to support the conversion of this industry from illegal to legal.
-In 2018, the Cannabis industry generated ~$11bil sales and created nearly 250,000 new jobs.
-This far exceeded sales estimates of $6-7bil and legalization has created more new jobs more than any other industry.
-In 2019 the growth is suspected to continue with estimates that in 2019 over 500k new jobs will be added and $14 billion in annual sales.
+As a business opportunity, cannabis legalization is spawning a gold rush creating an entire industry from legal growing operations to secondary and tertiary businesses to support the conversion of this industry from illegal to legal.
+In 2018, the Cannabis industry generated ~$11 billion in sales and created nearly 250,000 new jobs.
+In 2019, the growth is suspected to continue with sales estimates of $14 billion and jobs to be created estimated at 500,000.

 Private capital is seeking out opportunities in the Cannabis industry at a break neck pace.
 Cannabis-related companies raised over $13.8 billion in 2018, compared to $3.5 billion in 2017.
 Private investments specifically grew from $591 million in 2017 to $4 billion in 2018, according to Viridian Capital Advisors.